Jaylen Waddle Player Prop Bets for NFL Week 6 | Miami vs. Jacksonville 10/17/2021

 Jaylen Waddle Player Prop Bets for NFL Week 6 - Miami vs. Jacksonville

-Sportsbooks have installed player props for Jaylen Waddle ahead of his next NFL game on Sunday at 9:30 AM ET airing on CBS.
-Waddle and the Miami Dolphins (1-4) hit the field against the Jacksonville Jaguars (0-5) in Week 6 at Tottenham Hotspur Stadium.
+Jaylen Waddle will have several player prop bets available when he suits up on Sunday at 9:30 AM ET live on CBS.
+Waddle's Miami Dolphins (1-4) and the Jacksonville Jaguars (0-5) square off in Week 6 at Tottenham Hotspur Stadium.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.